splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 .. meta::
    :description: How APM calculates subscription usage information and download usage reports to monitor your organization.

-.. note:: The following information describes aspects of your usage and consumption.
+.. note:: Use this topic to understand general aspects of subscription usage and consumption for Splunk APM.
 For more detailed billing-related queries, contact your Splunk Account Team.

-Use the APM subscription usage page to view charts that track your organization's APM usage against its entitlements.
-You have to be the to view the Subscription Usage page for your organization.
+Use the APM subscription usage page to view charts that track your organization's APM usage against its limits.

-You can also use the Subscription Usage page to get detailed reports for each usage period.
+You can also go to the subscription usage page to get detailed reports for each usage period.
 For more information, see :ref:`view-apm-billing-reports`.

 Prerequisite
 ==============